pguyot/Einstein/Drivers/MacOS Serial Driver/README.txt

 This allows existing apps like NCX, or NCU or NTK via BasiliskII, to use Einstein emulation just as if a physical machine was connected.

+Note: the KEXT makes Einstein look like a physical device to the host machine.
+This is different from making the host look like an actual MessagePad to the outside world (for example, running Einstein on an Android device with a serial cable plugged into it), which is not implemented either, but much easier to do.

 Prerequisites
 -------------